-Whether you’re a student, teacher, or parent, I think you’ll appreciate this story of how one teacher can completely and permanently change someone’s life in only a few lessons.
+Whether you’re a student, a teacher, or a parent, I think you’ll appreciate this story of how one teacher can completely and permanently change someone’s life in only a few lessons.

 Graduate college in two years?
 Awesome!
 I liked his style.
 That was Kimo Williams.

-I showed up to his studio at 8:40 the next morning, super-excited, though I waited outside until 8:59 before ringing his bell.
+I showed up at his studio at 8:40 the next morning, super excited, though I waited outside before ringing his bell at 8:59.

-(Recently I heard him tell this same story from his perspective.
+(Recently I heard him tell the story from his perspective.
 He said, “My doorbell rang at 8:59 one morning and I had no idea why.
 I run across kids all the time who say they want to be a great musician.
 I tell them I can help, and tell them to show up at my studio at 9:00 if they’re serious.
 Nobody ever does.
 It’s how I weed out the really serious ones from the kids who just talk.
-But there he was, ready to go.”)
+But there was Derek, ready to go.”)

 After a one-minute welcome, we were sitting at the piano, analyzing the sheet music for a jazz standard.
-He was quickly explaining the chords based on the diatonic scale.
-How the dissonance of the tri-tone in the 5-chord with the flat-7 is what makes it want to resolve to the 1.
-Within a minute, I was already being quizzed.
-“If the 5-chord with the flat-7 has that tritone, then so does another flat-7 chord.
+He was quickly explaining the chords based on the diatonic scale — how the dissonance of the tri-tone in the 5-chord with the flat-7 is what makes it want to resolve to the 1.
+Within a minute, he started quizzing me.
+“If the 5-chord with the flat-7 has that tri-tone, then so does another flat-7 chord.
 Which one?”

 “Uh… the flat-2 chord?”

 “Right!
 So that’s a substitute chord.
-Any flat-7 chord can always be substituted with the other flat-7 that shares the same tritone.
+Any flat-7 chord can be substituted with the other flat-7 that shares the same tri-tone.
 So reharmonize all the chords you can in this chart.
 Go.”

 The pace was intense, and I loved it.
-Finally, someone was challenging me — keeping me in over my head — encouraging and expecting me to pull myself up, quickly.
+Finally, someone was challenging me — keeping me in over my head — encouraging and expecting me to pull myself up quickly.
 I was learning so fast, it felt like the adrenaline rush you get while playing a video game.
-He tossed every fact at me and made me prove I got it.
+He tossed every fact at me and made me prove that I got it.